goschtl/zope/zc.async/branches/dev/src/zc/async/README_3.txt

-For a client/server combination, use zcml that is something like the basic_dispatcher_policy.zcml, make sure you have access to the database with the queues, configure logging and monitoring as desired, configure the ZC_ASYNC_UUID environmental variable in zdaemon.conf if you are in production, and start up!
+For a client/server combination, use zcml that is something like the basic_dispatcher_policy.zcml, make sure you have access to the database with the queues, configure logging and monitoring as desired, configure the ``ZC_ASYNC_UUID`` environmental variable in zdaemon.conf if you are in production, and start up!
 Getting started is really pretty easy.
 You can even start a dispatcher-only version by not starting any servers in zcml.

 We'll look at this by making a zope.conf-alike and a site.zcml-alike.
 We'll need a place to put some files, so we'll use a temporary directory.
-This, and the comments in the files that we set up. are the primary differences between our examples and a real set up.
+This, and the comments in the files that we set up, are the primary differences between our examples and a real set up.

 So, without further ado, here is the text of our zope.conf-alike, and of our